Nagendra1997/mesibo-documentation/1-chatbot/reference/mesibo.md

 ---

 # Mesibo
-The core class `Mesibo` defines a set of event handlers and utilities that you can use to send messages, get message flags, receive messages, etc.
+The core class `Mesibo` defines a set of callbacks and utilities that you can use to send messages, get message flags, receive messages, etc.

 # Constructor
 The class `Mesibo` is not instantiable.
 A single instance of the class `Mesibo`, named `mesibo` exists in global context whose properties can be initialized.
 Refer [Usage Notes]() for more details.